bonitasoft/dojo/hackathon-1-angular/README.md

 ## Getting Started

+### Launch Tests
+Open SpecRunner.html in your Web browser.

 ### Starting development servers
 While this Angular applications is purely client-side code, it is better to serve it from a HTTP server.
 It avoids security restrictions from modern browsers (such as AJAX calls considered as Cross-Site-Scripting attacks).